B.A. 1969, J.D. 1975, Rutgers University

-Ellen Yaroshefsky is Clinical Professor of Law and the Executive Director of the Jacob Burns Ethics Center at the Benjamin N. Cardozo School of Law in New York.
+Ellen Yaroshefsky is a clinical professor of law, the executive director of the Jacob Burns Ethics Center, and the director of the Youth Justice Clinic.
 She teaches professional responsibility courses, organizes ethics programs and is the director of Cardozo’s Intensive Trial Advocacy Program.

-From 1975-82 she was a criminal defense lawyer practicing in Seattle, Washington.
-In 1982 she joined the Center for Constitutional Rights in New York, litigating civil rights, criminal and international human rights cases.
-She was in private practice in New York from 1988-1992 and has been a full-time member of the Cardozo faculty since then.
+From 1975 to 1982 she was a criminal defense lawyer practicing in Seattle, Washington.
+In 1982, Professor Yaroshefsky joined the Center for Constitutional Rights in New York, litigating civil rights, criminal and international human rights cases.
+She was in private practice in New York from 1988 to 1992 and has been a full-time member of the Cardozo faculty since.

 Military Lawyering at the Edge of the Rule of Law at Guantanamo: Should Lawyers Be Permitted to Violate the Law, forthcoming Symposium Issue, Hofstra L. Rev. (2008)